Endpoint Views Reference

 The primary section provides a graphical view of the network path towards the target site.
 In addition, it also provides the following Page Load details:

-• Content Time: The time it takes (once the main request has started) for the browser to fully load the HTML and build the DOM tree.
-External resources like pictures and stylesheets might not be fully loaded at this time.
+Content Time: The time it takes (once the main request has started) for the browser to fully load the HTML and build the DOM tree.
+External resources like pictures and stylesheets might not be fully loaded now.
 The Content Time is calculated using the following formula: [Timestamp when the DOM finished building] - [Timestamp when the main request started]

 The secondary section provides additional agent and connection information broken into dynamic tabs based on the available data:

-• Wireless Info: Provides infromation on the Endpoint Agent's wireless connection, including signal quality, noise, and transmission rate.
+Wireless Info: Provides information on the Endpoint Agent's wireless connection, including signal quality, noise (only for macOS devices), and transmission rate.

-• Path Trace: A complete hop-by-hop path, with delay measured at each hop from the host machine running the Endpoint Agent to the targeted domain.
+Path Trace: A complete hop-by-hop path, with delay measured from the host machine running the Endpoint Agent to the targeted domain at each hop.
 The path trace is obtained using ICMP.
 Gateway and proxy nodes along the path are also shown.

-• Waterfall: Provides detailed infromation about each object on the selected page, including object name, response code, domain, size, and the time taken to load the object.
+Waterfall: Provides detailed information about each object on the selected page, including object name, response code, domain, size, and the time taken to load the object.

 Available for the Scheduled Tests > Network, Dynamic Tests > Network, and Real User tests > Network views.